 While during normal operation this isn’t a problem, misusing the stove to heat a room leads to high levels of carbon monoxide and a dangerous situation for all occupants.

-Connecting the people of West Virginia to the University’s resources and programs is the primary goal of WVU Extension Service and its 55 offices throughout the state.
+Connecting the people of West Virginia to the University’s resources and programs is the primary goal of WVU Extension and its 55 offices throughout the state.
 Local experts, like WVU Extension’s agents and specialists, work to help improve the lifestyles and well-being of youths, workforces, communities, farms and businesses through trusted research in the counties in which they serve.